Jyotiprav/Java-Greenfoot-Cheat-Sheet/README.md

 # Java-Greenfoot-Cheat-Sheet
 This repo has all the function combination for java greenfoot.

-Suppose in the project, I have playerX as actor and Game as world.
+Suppose in the project, I have "playerX" as actor and "Game" as world.

 ## 1. Move the actor
 move(NumberofSteps);